Aljgutier/aljgutier.github.io/posts/Financial Markets/20201031-MarketCycleDataAnalysis.md

 Now that we have the necessary data, we need to apply several transformations to make it useful.
 For reference, we reviewed the data [science modeling process](https://aljgutier.github.io/posts/DataScienceModelingProcess/20201019DataScienceModelingProcess/) in a previous article.
 In this article, the process of Exploratory Data Analysis (EDA) occurs in this section ("Data Transformations and Joins") and the next section ("Data Analysis").

 The transformations and joins will generate one dataframe, *df_ml*, with all the machine learning features.
 It is essential to keep in mind that the feature extraction exercise will create the ML features, where the main focus is creating variables that appear useful for ML.
 However, potentially more variables than necessary may result.
-However, in the feature selection process, during model development, we will decide to use some, not all, of the features based on their usefulness to the predictive model.
+In the feature selection process, during model development, we will decide to use some, not all, of the features based on their usefulness to the predictive model.

 ```python